Tactycl/roblox_networker_class/README.md

 - `RemoteFunction`
 - `BindableFunction`

-The Networker leverages **lazy-loading and auto-registration** to reduce clutter in `ReplicatedStorage`, minimize boilerplate, and enforce a consistent API for all networking use cases.
+Unlike naive implementations that generate a new remote object for every signal, the Networker uses a **multiplexed design**.
+All communication is routed through a fixed set of five core instances in `ReplicatedStorage`, keyed by signal name.
+This reduces replication clutter, simplifies debugging, and enforces a consistent API across all contexts.

 ---

 ## Key Features
-- Single API for all event and function types.
+- Unified API for all event and function types.
-- Reliable & Unreliable communication support (`RemoteEvent` vs `UnreliableRemoteEvent`).
+- Multiplexed communication – one set of core instances, unlimited signals.
-- Intra-context communication (server ↔ server, client ↔ client) using bindables.
+- Reliable & Unreliable support (`RemoteEvent` vs `UnreliableRemoteEvent`).
-- Lazy-loaded signals – automatically creates or resolves networking objects only when required.
+- Intra-context communication (server ↔ server, client ↔ client) via bindables.
 - Signal wrapper integration powered by [`roblox_signal_class`](https://github.com/Tactycl/roblox_signal_class).

 ---